Yes, this is my real voice.

 I love books.
 I hate books.
 I love to hate books, and I hate to love books.

-I’ve been interfacing with the traditional publishing industry since undergrad in a multitude of roles - though primarily as a writer and illustrator - and through it, have learned the good, the bad, and the ugly of it all.
-So, when given the opportunity to take a whole semester to develop a brand and product around a problem space I was passionate about, I knew it was going to be about books in one way or another.
+I’ve been working in the traditional publishing industry since undergrad in a multitude of roles - though primarily as a writer and illustrator - and through it, have come to understand its good, bad, and ugly sides.
+So when given the opportunity to take a whole semester to develop a product around a problem space I was passionate about, I knew it was going to be about books in one way or another.

-Perhaps the greatest problem space I recognize on the consumer side of the books industry is discovery.
-The advent of social media brought with it the atomization of book marketing: writers are expected to be their own advertising team while still maintaining their creative output, and readers are increasingly led into silos of popular works and leaving hidden gems behind as word of mouth competes with virality.
+Readers struggle to discover new books.
+Social media brought on an atomization of book marketing: writers are expected to be their own marketing team while still maintaining creative output, and readers are increasingly led into silos of popular works and leaving hidden gems behind as word of mouth competes with virality.

-I don’t believe I’ve solved all issues plaguing book publicity with this product pitch, but I believe that marketing books isn’t the Gordian Knot it’s characterized as.
-It’s simply a matter of prioritizing the reader, and treating them like a complex individual whose tastes can be challenged, instead of a demographic with only select interests.
+Marketing books isn’t rocket science.
+You just have to prioritize the reader, and treat them like a complex individual whose tastes can be challenged, instead of a demographic with only select interests.

 Building the Brand

-Surprisingly enough, this is a brand design that came together relatively quickly.
-I had a vision of what I wanted Bookmarkd to look like form early on in the process, and really let my instincts lead me in the actual implementation.
-I wanted the brand to evoke the bespoke nature that the market sector it belongs to demands, while also bringing in some desperately needed liveliness.
-This process resulted in the creation of a 28-page brand book that lead the visual aesthetic of the subsequent prototype and other related materials.
+I had a vision of what I wanted Bookmarkd to look like early in the process, and let my instincts lead me through it.
+I wanted the brand to evoke the bespoke nature that literature demands, while also introducing desperately needed energy.
+This eventually resulted in the creation of a 28-page brand book that lead the visual aesthetic of the subsequent prototype and other related materials.

 Select Pages from Brand Book